risk-first/website/Cadence.md

 Yes, CD will give you faster feedback loops, but even getting things into production is not the whole story:   the feedback loop isn't complete until people have used the code, and reported back to the development team.

-The right answer is to use multiple feedback loops:

 ![Different actions have different feedback loops](images/generated/introduction/cadence.png)

+The right answer is to use multiple feedback loops, as shown in the diagram above.

 In the next section [De-Risking](De-Risking) we're going to introduce a few more useful terms for thinking about risk.